 In conducting our risk assessment, the Chief Auditor's Office received input from TCEQ Commissioners, Executive Management, Deputy Directors, and numerous Division Directors and Section Managers.
-Additionally, selected agency program areas had the opportunity to provide input into our risk assessment through formal facilitated sessions.
+Selected agency program areas had the opportunity to provide input into our risk assessment through formal facilitated sessions.
+Additional information was collected in Regional Offices through interviews with select staff.

-For internal audit purposes, the Chief Auditor's Office identified the universe of auditable activities primarily as those activities conducted to address the strategies funded by the General Appropriations Act.

-We then risk ranked all identified activities within each category using specific elements of risk related to that category, including fraud risk as appropriate.
+For Audit Services purposes, the Chief Auditor's Office identified the universe of auditable activities primarily as those activities conducted to address the strategies funded by the General Appropriations Act.
+We then risk ranked these identified activities within each category using specific elements of risk related to that category, including fraud risk as appropriate.
 From this ranking, specific project topics were identified for each of the high risk areas.
 Lastly, we prioritized each potential project to determine which projects should be included in the proposed audit plan.

-For external audit purposes, the universe of auditable activities included all fees collected and all contracts entered into by the agency.
-Each of the fees and contracts included in the assessment was ranked using specific elements of risk related to that category, including fraud risk as appropriate.
+We also identified auditable activities to include all fees collected and all contracts entered into by the agency.
+Each of the fees and contracts included in the assessment was ranked using specific elements of risk related to that category, again including fraud risk as appropriate.
 The high risk fees and contracts identified were selected as areas for audit projects.
 These projects were then prioritized to determine which fees and contracts should be included in the proposed audit plan.